Gradient descent with adaptive stepsize converges (nearly) linearly under fourth-order growth: Algorithms and main convergence theorem

-Henceforth, we let $\gd(x, \gdstep,\gdrds)=x_K$ denote the $K$-th iterate of the gradient descent sequence \eqref{eqn:grad_desc_const} when initialized at $x$.
-The algorithm we propose, summarized as Algorithm~\ref{alg:GD-Polyak}, proceeds by alternating between $K$ steps of constant stepsize gradient descent and a single Polyak step.

-The intuition behind the algorithm is as follows.
+{ When $f^\ast$ is known, we apply Algorithm~\ref{alg:GD-Polyak} from the introduction.} The intuition behind the algorithm is as follows.
 Due to the ravine's defining property, gradient descent approaches the ravine at a linear rate up to a tolerance controlled by the iterates' suboptimality.
 Once this tolerance is reached, the function behaves similarly to its tangent part $f\circ P_{\cM}$, which is assumed to have constant order growth on the manifold.
 The Polyak gradient step makes significant progress towards the optimal solution for such functions.
 To see this key point, let us look at a simplified setting of minimizing a smooth convex function $g$ on $\E$ that satisfies $g(x)- g^*=\Theta(1)\cdot\|x-\bar x\|^p$, where $\bar x$ is its minimizer, and $g^*$ is its minimal value.
 Then the Polyak step $x^+:=x-\frac{g(x)-g^*}{\|\nabla g(x)\|^2}\nabla g(x)$ satisfies:

 Now constant order growth implies $g(x)-g^*=\Theta(1)\cdot\|x-\bar x\|^p$ and $\|\nabla g(x)\|=O(\|x-\bar x\|^{p-1})$ and therefore there exists a constant $c\in (0,1)$ satisfying $\|x^+-\bar x\|\leq c\cdot \|x-\bar x\|$.
 That is, a single Polyak step shrinks the distance to the solution by a constant factor.
 Despite the simplicity of this argument, extending it in our setting presents numerous technical challenges: controlling the progress of the constant step gradient method towards the ravine, lack of convexity, constant order growth holding only along the ravine, etc. The end result is the following theorem—the main result of the paper.